 As businesses grow, the internet evolves and technology improves, the need for upgrading, moving or overhauling your website is inevitable.

-If you are about to face this tricky situation it is a good idea to brush up on some SEO basics and remember the following 7 factors to avoid a website migration disaster.
+If you are about to face this tricky situation it is a good idea to brush up on some SEO basics and remember the following 7 tasks to successfully migrate existing SEO to a new website.

 Firstly, what does a website migration mean?